 Gentrification is a motherfucker, indeed.

-When the news broke yesterday that Vulcan Real Estate had purchased a crucial property in Seattle’s Central District on the southeast corner of 23rd Avenue and South Jackson Street for $30.9 million, disgust quickly ensued among the city’s social-justice activist community — and properly so.
+When the news broke yesterday that Vulcan Real Estate had purchased a crucial property in Seattle’s Central District on the southeast corner of 23rd Avenue and South Jackson Street for $30.9 million, disgust quickly ensued within our city’s social-justice activist community — and properly so.

 That corner has long been crucial, indeed, for the CD’s historically black community.
 Vulcan’s latest abrupt acquisition clearly signals the current metastasis of the CD’s long-ongoing gentrification.